marjoriekohn/code-solutions/README.md

 ## Introduction

 This project is a simple website that showcases a collection of solutions to challenge questions I encountered on websites like CodeWars, CodeSignal, and LeetCode.
 Users can interact with these solutions by inputting values and viewing the generated results.
 Additionally, a copy button is available for users to easily copy the source code.
-The initial purpose of this project was to create a personal repository of reusable, high-quality code to improve coding efficiency.

 ## Technologies Used